 Stage 1: Cheat Sheet for New Applicants; Cheat Sheet for Reapplicants; CIHR Information and SPARC Recommendations (e.g., sentence prompts, content development tips, layout suggestions); Additional Tips for Applicant Groups (mid-career, biomedical, clinical, female applicants, etc.)

 Stage 2: Application Template

 - Sample Grant Library: Access successful grant applications that have been generously shared by UBC researchers using your UBC CWL.

 Contact Christy McTait to schedule a Foundation Grant development consultation session, for example to discuss a brand-new application or strategize a resubmission.

 - Stage 2: January 2019

 Internal Review (scientific peer feedback)

-- Stage 1: 1:1 virtual review with feedback on the Summary and Vision & Program Direction sections from a UBC Foundation Grant holder; available from July 10 to August 18, 2017.
+- Stage 2: 1:1 virtual review with feedback on the Research Concept, Research Approach and Expertise sections from a UBC Foundation Grant holder.

 SPARC Review (editorial feedback)

-- Stage 1: SPARC provides written feedback (e.g., suggestions to address content gaps, clarify meaning, improve readability and enhance impact) on the full application in order to strengthen the final submission; available from July 10 to September 1, 2017
+- Stage 1: SPARC provides written feedback (e.g., suggestions to address content gaps, clarify meaning, improve readability and enhance impact) on the full application in order to strengthen the final submission.

 - Note: If you are working with your own Faculty-/Institute-based grant facilitator or research office and receiving similar support (e.g., BCCHR), please make your own arrangements directly with them.
 This way, SPARC can maximize UBC researcher access to grant support by providing it to those who do not have local access.